Solving constraint satisfaction problems

 returns single

-in the crossword puzzle not yet assigned , By usingMinimum remaining value
+Variablein the crossword puzzle not yet assigned , By usingMinimum remaining valueheuristic and thendegreeheuristic.Minimum remaining value: Select a unassigned

-such that the variable has fewest values in its domain.
+Variablesuch that the variable has fewest values in its domain.
 This is done to quickly eliminate a branch of possible options.

-) that prunes the unnecessary solution space quickly.Degree : If there is tie between variables by having same number of values in the domains, select the variable that has most neighbours.
+This may sound counterintuitive toorder_domain_valueswhich tried to select a least constraining value But we are talking about different things here.
+Theorder_domain_valuestries to select avaluefor a specificVariableto keep the other variables with more choices, whileMinimum remaining valueselects aVariable(notValue) that prunes the unnecessary solution space quickly.Degree : If there is tie between variables by having same number of values in the domains, select the variable that has most neighbours.
 This is done because , by choosing such variable, it is likely to rule out more choices for other variables.

 If it is still tie, choose arbitrary variable.Arbitrary choice of unassigned variable will also be correct for generating crossword, this is just for optimization